grislyeye/three-meet/pages/classes/cunning.md

 </header>

 Choose an archetype and gain its features.
-The Cunning archetypes include: **Rogue**.
+The Cunning archetypes include: **Sneak**.

 <header>